 Hobo pulled a package of Marlboros out of his shirt pocket, lit a one, and exhaled slowly, "Well you know what they always say.
 Same shit, different suit."

 Hobo invited me over to his house to burn a doobie.
 I remembered looking over my shoulder toward where Jennie and kids were talking with her mother and sister and weighing the consequences awhile before answering, "Hell, if a man can't get a bit twisted the day he buries his dad, what the hell he good for?"
 To this day, I don't know if it was a valid response.
-And I mean that in terms of the overall moral value of the decision.
-All I know was that I didn't want to face a whole bunch of sad looking well-wishers telling me the same damned thing over and over.
+All I knew was that I didn't want to face a whole bunch of sad looking well-wishers telling me the same damned thing over and over.

-I finally fell asleep after midnight and went somewhere altogether different in my head.
-It was a strange, colorful, enchanted place full of mystery and weird people.
-I never knew where I was at any time.
-It looked a lot like the south side of Concord, but had rows of city trees and skyscrapers and the damned Thames River flowing right through the middle of it all.
+I fell asleep after midnight and went somewhere altogether different in my head, a strange, colorful, enchanted place full of mystery and weird people.
+I never knew exactly where I was at any time.
+It looked a lot like the south side of Concord, but had rows of urban sidewalk trees and skyscrapers and even the damned Thames River flowing right through the middle of it all.
 I remember stopping to get my bearings and to purchase an expresso at a small sidewalk cafe in front of the Eiffel Tower.
-Robert Mitchum was with me for some reason but not saying a whole bunch of anything when suddenly Pee Wee Herman came up on us and started acting a fool and jabbering at us in French.
-I was urgently looking around for something and didn't have the faintest clue as to what it might be.
-Then the phone rang.
+The actor Robert Mitchum was with me for some reason but not saying a whole bunch of anything when suddenly Pee Wee Herman came up on us and started acting a fool and jabbering at us in French.
+I was urgently looking around for something and didn't have the faintest clue as to what it might be when the phone rang.